Bumi output on track as vote on Bakries split nears

 "We remain buyers (of the stock) with increased optimism that a separation transaction can be enacted before the end of the year, potentially bringing with it lower interest rates and a special dividend," said analysts at Liberum.

-"However, buying Berau still requires a constructive view on coal prices - we estimate its operations are cash break even ... at around $87 per tonne coal vs. today's coal price around $81 per tonne."
+"However, buying Berau still requires a constructive view on coal prices - we estimate its operations are cash break even ... at around $87 per metric ton coal vs. today's coal price around $81 per metric ton."

 Shares in Bumi were down 1.4 percent at 191.75 pence.